Keir Starmer faces defeat over Labour rule changes after frosty reception from unions

 "There was broad consensus on the need to refocus the Labour party on the country and concerns of working people.
 Discussions will continue."

-Sir Keir's plans have been fiercely opposed by MPs on the party's left wing, with veteran MP Jon Trickett saying on Tuesday that any such move was “a wrong-headed backwards step which ought to be rejected”.
+Sir Keir's plans to strip members of equal votes for leader have been fiercely opposed by MPs on the party's left wing, with veteran MP Jon Trickett saying on Tuesday that any such move was “a wrong-headed backwards step which ought to be rejected”.

-To pass the proposals they would need to be approved by the party's ruling National Executive Committee at a scheduled meeting on Friday.
+To pass the proposals would need to be approved by the party's ruling National Executive Committee at a scheduled meeting on Friday evening.
 Sir Keir ordinarily has a majority on the committee for most business but relies on the support of moderate-led unions, who are not convinced of the plan.

 UK news in pictures